fscvm/fscvsdeldbc/voice/README.md

 Please check *inference.ipynb* for the detailed instructions.

 The HiFi-GAN vocoder we use in the paper was trained on VCTK.
 It is available at https://drive.google.com/file/d/1qFpR6vVxQHt7fdo5f4fzTvEChCIB34uC/view?usp=sharing.
 It is taken from the official HiFi-GAN repository.
 Please put it to *checkpts/vocoder/vctk/*.
-Additionally, you can load the universal HiFi-GAN vocoder from https://drive.google.com/file/d/1QwV-gSHCnVijLMXnKgMDmcVByNlwYpoL/view?usp=sharing and put it to *checkpts/vocoder/universal/*
+Additionally, you can load the universal HiFi-GAN vocoder from https://drive.google.com/file/d/1QwV-gSHCnVijLMXnKgMDmcVByNlwYpoL/view?usp=sharing and put it to *checkpts/vocoder/universal/*.

-You have to download voice conversion model trained on LibriTTS from here: https://drive.google.com/file/d/1yqFDAPQz-nQLYR7qFSyuSaqZtVP5pcZ1/view?usp=sharing

-Please put voice conversion models to *checkpts/vc/*
+You have to download voice conversion model trained on LibriTTS from here: https://drive.google.com/file/d/1yqFDAPQz-nQLYR7qFSyuSaqZtVP5pcZ1/view?usp=sharing.
+Please put it to *checkpts/vc/*.

 # Training your own model